Editorial Standards

 - Part V, Original Statement of Assets Transferred.
 Allocate consideration across Classes I through VII using the residual method, with the fair market value cap for all but Class VII.
 Keep schedules tight for multiple properties or numerous intangibles.

 - Part VI, Supplemental Statement.
 If consideration changes later, reallocate in the tax year the change occurs, following the increase and decrease ordering rules.
+Part VI is triggered only by an increase or decrease in AGUB or ADSP, not by a simple classification correction that leaves the total unchanged.

 Build your backup as you build the form, not after.
 Appraisals, memos on methods, and proof of attachment are what save time in exam.